The fashion industry has faced criticism over how its supply chains operate. Although they may

 Blockchain was the answer.
 It provides a public electronic ledger that can be openly shared among disparate users to create an unchangeable record of transactions with each entry time-stamped and linked to the next one. tex.tracer needed expert help and turned to Fujitsu.

 Fujitsu has been globally active in Blockchain technology since 2015 when it was an early member of the Hyperledger project.
 This open-source community is focused on developing stable frameworks for enterprise-grade Blockchain deployments.

-“Frederik de Breuck at Fujitsu gave us a good insight into the possibilities and how others were using Blockchain,” says Westerman.
+“Frederik de Breuck at Fujitsu gave us a good insight into the possibilities and how others were using Blockchain,” says Kooi.
 “Blockchain is the basis of the whole tex.tracer structure.
 Once data is entered it cannot be changed.
-Even if a mistake is made you can add additional information, but the mistake will always be visible.
+If a mistake is made you can add additional information, but the mistake will always be visible.

 Managed service for future development

 The Fujitsu team in Brussels started with a five-day audit, then progressed to a 15-day paper-based road mapping exercise. tex.tracer was kept in daily contact as action moved to India where a development team built the core Blockchain platform with all the required cloud, internet, and security interactions.
-Fujitsu now has an ongoing managed service agreement for the platform and will support future developments.
+Fujitsu now has an ongoing managed service agreement for the platform and supports developments.

 “We value our relationship with Fujitsu because they put our business needs first and then use technology as the enabler, not the driver,” says Kooi.
-“We see ourselves as the go-to transparency platform for the fashion industry and are keen to continue working with Fujitsu for the foreseeable future."
+“We are the go-to transparency platform for the fashion industry and are keen to continue working with Fujitsu for the foreseeable future."